Criticisms of globalization: Power of transnational corporations

-In the process of implementing globalization in developing countries, the selection of winners and losers is often predetermined.
-Multinational corporations often benefit from globalization while poor, indigenous locals are negatively affected and often exploited.
-The power of transnational companies inflicts a major threat for indigenous tribes and other small colonies residing in larger nations opting towards globalization.
-Transnational companies exploit the local land and resources of the families belonging to these tribes for their businesses.
+Multinational corporations often benefit from globalization, while minority or indigenous groups may be negatively affected or exploited.
+Minority groups within larger nations opting towards globalization may be threatened by the growing power of multinational corporations.
 An example of this occurring is large palm oil companies receiving land to develop from the government that is occupied by the indigenous tribes.
-This has led to massive deforestation and a silent human rights crisis.
-Globalization can be seen as a new form of colonization or imperialism, as economic inequality and the rise in unemployment have followed with its implementation.
 Globalization has been criticized for benefiting those who are already large and in power at the cost of endangering the countries’ indigenous population.
-Furthermore, globalization is non-democratic, as it is enforced through top-down methods.
 In the name of free markets and with the promise of an improved standard of living, local authorities give up some of their political and social powers to international organizations.
-Thus, globalization causes the greater empowerment of these international organizations and the diminishing influence of local state institutions.
+Thus, globalization causes the greater empowerment of these international organizations and the diminishing influence of local institutions.

 Environmental impacts

 Case study of Thailand’s Pak Mun River

 In the late 1970s and 1980s, hydropower dam projects were conducted in order to recreate Thailand's economy into an export-oriented economy.
 The projects were funded by loans from the World Bank and was part of globalization efforts.
-The local villagers whom the project would directly affect were not notified, and the World Bank disregarded their concerns.
+Local villagers whom the project would directly affect were not notified, and the World Bank disregarded their concerns.
 As a result of the building of the dams, villages that heavily depended on the river lost their livelihood and their means of economic gains (i.e., fishing).
 The projects contaminated the river, which made the river unfit for villagers to drink, bathe, and do laundry without experiencing negative health conditions such as rashes.
-Furthermore, the projects resulted in the extinction of 40 edible plant species, 45 mushroom species, and 10 bamboo species, all of which the income of the local markets were dependent on, some of which were important for medical usage.
-Furthermore, the decline in fish population exterminated fishermen's ways of life, as 169 different fish species were affected and 56 species became extinct.
+Furthermore, the projects resulted in the extermination from the region of 40 edible plant species, 45 mushroom species, and 10 bamboo species, all of which the income of the local markets were dependent on, some of which were important for medical usage.
+The decline in fish population exterminated fishermen's ways of life, as 169 different fish species were affected and 56 species became totally extinct from the local ecosystem.
 The globalization efforts in Thailand resulted in environmental impacts that affected the social and economic welfare of indigenous populations.